Hong Kong: No information on reported detentions in Taiwan

 Another group of 12 people from Hong Kong, also reportedly headed to Taiwan by boat, is being detained in China after they were stopped by its coast guard in Chinese waters on Aug.
 23 for illegal border crossing.

 The police in Shenzhen, a mainland city bordering Hong Kong, did not indicate which border they were accused of crossing.
+Though Hong Kong is part of China, it has a separate immigration system and there are border controls between it and the mainland.

 Lam said Tuesday that those caught breaching the laws of another jurisdiction will be subject to criminal sanctions and investigation by its law enforcement authorities.

-In July, Taiwan opened a office to help Hong Kong residents who wish to emigrate.
-The self-governing island is a popular choice among protesters who have chosen to leave Hong Kong since the passage of a new national security law in June.
+In July, Taiwan opened an office to help Hong Kong residents who wish to emigrate.
+The self-governing island is a popular choice among protesters who have chosen to leave Hong Kong since the passage of the new security law in June.

 However, those seeking to enter Taiwan must apply for a permit before entry because of the coronavirus pandemic.